Understanding the Balancing Machine

 4. Balancing Machine vs. Field Balancing

-- Balancing Machine (Shop Balancing): The rotor is removed from its assembly and balanced as an individual component.
-This allows for very high precision and is ideal for new or rebuilt rotors.
-It ensures the component itself is balanced to a tight tolerance.
+- Balancing machine (shop balancing): the rotor is removed and balanced as an individual component.
+This delivers very high precision and is ideal for new or rebuilt rotors, certifying that the part itself meets a tight tolerance before it ever enters service.

-- Field Balancing: The rotor is balanced while installed in its own bearings and under its own operating conditions.
-This method corrects for the entire rotor *assembly*, including factors like keys, couplings, and operational influences.
-It is used to correct unbalance on machines that are already in service without the need for major disassembly.
+- Field balancing: the rotor is balanced while installed in its own bearings under its own operating conditions.
+This corrects the entire rotor assembly — keys, couplings, fan hubs and operational effects included — and fixes unbalance on machines already in service without major disassembly.